FlorianWilk/SpotMicroAI/README.md

  - write a Controller-Node, which uses the Kinematics/RL-Model to control the Bot via the leg_topics.
 This Controller-Node will just be a wrapper for the same logic we use for the PyBullet-Simulation.
  - Finish the OpenAI-Gym-Env? or
  - try to adapt the "Neural Network Walker"-Example from Bullet to SpotMicroAI? not sure..
+ - understand the Marc H. Raibert's Balancing Controller from 1984/86 to possibly merge this ideas into the Action/Observation-Space.
+Does this make sense?

 ### Inspiration/Papers